consolidation/annotated-command/README.md

 This library provides routines to produce the Symfony\Component\Console\Command\Command from all public methods defined in the provided class.

 ## Example Annotated Command Class
+The public methods of the command class define its commands, and the parameters of each method define its arguments and options.
+The command options, if any, are declared as the last parameter of the methods.
+The options will be passed in as an associative array; the default options of the last parameter should list the options recognized by the command.

+The rest of the parameters are arguments.
+Parameters with a default value are optional; those without a default value are required.
 ```
 class MyCommandClass
 {